ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This resource implements a GET handler.

+#### GET Handler {#num-get}

+The handler expects a GET request.

+The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
+If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-* GET: the GET handler returns an integer that represents the epoch of the symmetric group keying material.
+If verification succeeds, the handler returns a 2.05 Content message containing an integer that represents the version number of the symmetric group keying material.
 This number is incremented on the KDC every time the KDC updates the symmetric group keying material.
 The payload of the response is formatted as a CBOR integer.

 ### ace-group/gid/node

 This resource implements GET and POST handlers.

+#### POST Handler {#node-post}

+The POST handler removes the node from the group, for the group identified by "gid".

+The handler expects a request with empty payload.

+The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
+If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

+If verification succeeds, the handler identifies the public keys of the client sending the request.
+Then, the handler returns a 2.05 Content message response with payload formatted as a CBOR byte string, which encodes the list of public keys of those group members including the respective member identifiers.
+The exact format is the same as the one in the value of the "pub\_keys" parameter in {{gid-post}}.
+If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

+#### GET Handler {#node-get}

+The handler expects a GET request.

+The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
+If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

+If verification succeeds, the handler returns a 2.05 Content message containing the public keys of all the current group members, for the group identified by "gid".
+The payload of the response is formatted as a CBOR byte string, which encodes the list of public keys of all the group members paired with the respective member identifiers.
+The exact format is the same as the one in the value of the "pub\_keys" parameter in {{gid-post}}.
+If the KDC does not store any public key associated with the specified member identifiers, the payload is formatted as a zero-length CBOR byte string.

 * GET: the GET handler returns newly-generated individual keying material for the Client, or information enabling the Client to derive it.